Writing Top Ten

 If writing is an outfit, grammar provides the accessories.
 Misusing the objective case is like wearing blue socks with a black suit: it might not destroy the outfit, but it also won’t impress.
 Know when to use a comma.
 Know what a semicolon does before putting it in play.
 Check parallelism and tense.
 Do not confuse possessives with plurals.
 Choose an appropriate point of view and voice, and use them throughout your piece.
 If you begin writing in the first-person, stick with it.
 If you choose a formal voice at the beginning of your blog entry, use it until the end.

 Choose a style manual to use for all of your writing, or use the platform's if applicable.
+Many platforms will have their own style manuals, like Medium and Wikipedia.
+Or, you could use your own.

 Always choose the best medium for your message.
 Some ideas, like philosophical polemics, might be best reserved for essays, while quick comments on said essays might be best made as Tweets.